Super Robot Wars A: Plot and characters

 The original robots debuting in Super Robot Wars A are based on the original robots in Super Robot Wars 64.
 The player's choice of the main robot, regardless whether it is a super- or real-type, will affect the beginning of the game, as well as the choice of robots deployed by the enemy.

 Reception

-On release, Famitsu scored the Game Boy Advance version of the game a 33 out of 40.
+Super Robot Wars A was released in Japan for the Game Boy Advance on September 21, 2001.
+The four reviewers in Famitsu scored the 8/10, 8/10, 8/10 and 9/10.